 A Biblethon was initially conceived as a fund-raising project for CUP.
 However as $8.5 million was raised, exceeding the target of $7 million, the Biblethon became a church-led initiative to compile a Bible handwritten by members of the Wesley church family.
 Three large bound volumes with a total of 1,000 pages were the outcome, with every single verse of the Bible handwritten out in ink.

 Almost 3,000 Wesleyans came together to hand-write the 31,102 verses of the Bible, honouring a sacred and ancient tradition where the main transmission of Scriptures was through handwritten copies, before the advent of printing.
-Biblethon 2012 was an enriching spiritul exercise that included children, youth, adults, seniors and whole families – it was truly the Body of Christ at work that enriched lives even beyond those who participated.
+Biblethon 2012 was an enriching spiritual exercise that included children, youth, adults, seniors and whole families – it was truly the Body of Christ at work that enriched lives even beyond those who participated.

 Peggie Chan, a member of the Biblethon team assigned to hand out the scripture assignment to different “copiers” remembers: “My job was to instruct the copiers, or writers to copy out the portions assigned to them, leave enough space between the title of the book and first line, avoid cursive writing using only script, and to proof-read the accuracy of each portion.
 It was hard work, but the finished product, with so many writing styles, qualities and nuances, really showed up the tapestry of God’s assignment to each of us who answered His call to write out His Word.
 I also realise that it’s not standardisation that God wants of us, but obedience that has been reflected in the uniqueness of this handwritten Word.”